top of page

 That one change has a cascade effect across the entire front-office workflow.

+Front desk operations.
 When intake is done before arrival, your front desk team stops being a data-entry station and starts functioning as a patient care team.
 Check-in becomes a 60-second confirmation rather than a 15-minute paperwork session.
 Waiting room congestion drops.
 Staff burnout from repetitive manual tasks decreases.

-Practices that move to digital intake report phone call volumes dropping by as much as 50% and staff output increasing by over 30%.
+Data accuracy.
 Digital forms enforce completeness.
 Required fields prevent patients from skipping critical information.
 Conditional logic means patients only see the questions relevant to them, reducing confusion and blank responses.
-Insurance card capture lets patients photograph their card directly in the form, with the system extracting ID numbers and plan details automatically which removes the single most common source of claims data errors.
+Insurance card capture lets patients photograph their card directly in the form, with the system extracting ID numbers and plan details automatically.

 The transition isn't complicated, but it does require deliberate setup to get the full benefit.

 Look for direct, bidirectional EHR integration where intake data maps automatically into the correct fields in your patient record.
-For ABA practices, confirm that the platform integrates with your specific EHR rather than assuming compatibility with general healthcare systems.
-ABA-focused EHRs often have custom field structures that general intake platforms don't map to correctly.
+For ABA practices, confirm the platform integrates with your specific EHR rather than assuming compatibility.
+ABA-focused EHRs like CentralReach often have custom field structures that general intake platforms don't map to correctly.

-For ABA therapy billing, where authorization approval depends on confirmed eligibility, this step compresses the gap between intake and the start of a billable session.
-Practices that verify eligibility at intake rather than at claims submission catch far more coverage issues while there's still time to resolve them.
+For ABA therapy billing, where ABA authorization approval depends on confirmed eligibility, this step compresses the gap between intake and the start of a billable session.
+Practices that verify eligibility at intake catch far more coverage issues while there's still time to resolve them.

-What Clinics Actually See After Making the Switch
+What ABA Practices See After Making the Switch

 The outcomes reported by practices that have moved from paper to digital intake are consistent across practice types and sizes.